Kate Forbes: 'I would have voted against gay marriage', says SNP leadership contender

 This position is in direct contrast to that of her closest leadership rival, Humza Yousaf, who said he intends to go ahead with a legal challenge if he wins the race for Bute House.

-She said her approach would be different to that of Nicola Sturgeon and involve reaching across the aisle to both Yes campaigners in other parties such as Alba and No voters.
+She said her approach would be different to that of Ms Sturgeon and involve reaching across the aisle to both Yes campaigners in other parties such as Alba and No voters.

-She said: “Any future for independence requires a competent leader that can inspire the confidence, not just of SNP members, but of the people of Scotland and I of course believe I am that person.
+“Any future for independence requires a competent leader that can inspire the confidence, not just of SNP members, but of the people of Scotland and I, of course, believe I am that person,” she said.

 "The conversation needs to be so much broader than it has been.
 The conversation needs to include wider SNP members, it also needs to include members of the Yes movement, and – this is controversial – it also needs to include people who are not yet persuaded of independence.